Cascades in financial networks: Diversification and integration

-Elliot, Golub and Jackson (2013) characterize the financial network by diversification and integration.
+Elliot, Golub and Jackson (2014) characterize the financial network by diversification and integration.
 Diversification means to which extent assets of the one organization are spread out among the other members of the network, given the fraction of the assets of the organization cross-held by other organizations is fixed.
 Integration refers to the fraction of the assets of the organization cross-held by other organizations given the number of the organizations cross-holding is fixed.

 Using random network, the authors show that high integration decreases the percentage of first failures; and as the network approaches complete integration the percentage of the first failures approaches zero.
 However, the integration increases the percentage of organizations that fail due to higher interconnection.
 In addition, up to some threshold, diversification does increase the percentage of discontinuous drops in value.
 Yet after the threshold level, the diversification decreases the percentage of failures: the authors say the following with respect to diversification: “it gets worse before it gets better”.

 Intuitively, the higher the threshold value for the discontinuous drop in the organization’s value the higher the percentage of failures is.

 The authors conclude that the financial network is most susceptible to cascades if it has medium diversification and medium integration.

 Models

-Without Failure Costs
+Without failure costs

-Eliot, Golub and Jackson (2013) provide an empirical method how to model cascades in financial networks.
+Eliot, Golub and Jackson (2014) provide an empirical method how to model cascades in financial networks.
 They assume that organizations in the network can cross hold assets of other organizations in the network.
 Also, they assume that players outside of the network can hold assets of the organizations in the network.
 They call the letter outside shareholders.
-Their model starts with the following assumptions (all notations are borrowed from Elliot, Golub and Jackson (2013)):
+Their model starts with the following assumptions: